Our Services

 The symptoms of bird flu in humans can range from mild to severe.
 They often resemble regular seasonal flu at first.

-If you're experiencing an elevated temperature and want to understand what might be causing it, Ubie's free AI-powered Fever symptom checker can help you assess your symptoms and determine your next steps.
+If you're experiencing these symptoms and want to better understand what might be causing them, you can use Ubie's free AI-powered symptom checker to get personalized insights and guidance on your next steps.

 Some strains, especially recent U.S. cases linked to dairy cattle exposure, have caused: